MARS-Group-HAW/model-knp-traffic/README.md

 ## Output Analysis

 The model produces one CSV file and one GeoJSON file per agent type.
-The CSV file contains each agent's state per simulation step and the GeoJSON file contains each agent's travel trajectory.
+The CSV file of an agent type is named `<AgentType>.csv` and contains each agent's state per simulation step.
+The GeoJSON file of an agent type is named `<AgentType>_trips.geojson` contains each agent's travel trajectory.
 In addition, a set of raster data are created that can be used to generate heatmaps over the KNP road network (see [Model Output](#model-output) in this README).
-The travel trajectories can be visualised with [kepler.gl](https://kepler.gl).
+The travel trajectories and the raster data can be visualised with [kepler.gl](https://kepler.gl).

 See Section 5 of the [final report](./Documentation/KNP_Traffic_Model_Final_Report.pdf) for exemplary result visualisations.